Le0Michine/dnnbundler/README.md

 To configure packaging create a json config with the following schema:

     {
-        "name": "out.zip",
+        "packages": [
+            {
+                "name": "out.[PACKAGE_VERSION].zip", // [PACKAGE_VERSION] is a placeholder for package version which will be taken from manifest file
                 "entries": [
                     "path_to_file",
                     "path_to_directory",             // real path in file system to file or directory {
                         "type": "file",              // type of entry, if absent will be treated as 'file' "name": "test.json",         // real path in file system to file or directory "path": "new_path_in_zip"    // optional
                     },
                     {
                         "type": "zip",               // nested zip archive
                         "name": "test.zip",          // name of nested zip archive, can include directories. 'path' property is being ignored for this kind of entries
                         "ignoreEntries": [ ... ]     // local array of entries to ignore
                         "entries": [                 // array of entries for nested zip file, same format as above "file",
                             "dir",
                             ...
                         ]
                     }
                 ],
                 "ignoreEntries": [
                     ".DS_Store"
                 ]
             }
+        ],
+        "manifests": [
+            "path_to_dnn_manifest"                   // dnn manifest file
+        ]
+    }

 to create package run:

+    dnnbundler build path_to_config.json

+it is possible to increment build or sprint numbers:

+    dnnbundler build path_to_config.json --bumpBuild
+    dnnbundler build path_to_config.json --bumpSprint

+it is also possible to specify custom version number:

-    dnnbundler path_to_config.json
+    dnnbundler build path_to_config.json --targetVersion 2017.08.0004

 ## Development